ShepherdDev/digital-signage/README.md

 Content Schedules`) let you configure schedules that are tied to the content channels.
 These will often referred to as just `Content Schedules`.

+### Content Channels

+Each of the slide shows you configure (that is each Content Channel) has a few attributes that you can use to customize how that particular set of slides will appear and transition.

+* Slide Interval - The number of seconds each slide will be displayed before going to the next slide.
+This must be at least 4 seconds and if not set then the value defined on the Block configuration will be used instead.
+* Transitions - Which transitions will be used for this particular set of slides.
+If not set then the value defined in the Block configuration will be used instead.

 ### Devices

 When you define a device in Rock you specify the IP address that it has.